bbolker/mixedmodels-misc/taskview/MixedModels.md

 #### Other

-The following are other packages applied in mixed models. `r pkg("LMest")`; `r pkg("lmeNBBayes ")` `r pkg("MarginalMediation")`
+The following are other packages applied in mixed models. `r pkg("LMest")`; `r pkg("lmeNBBayes")` `r pkg("MarginalMediation")`
-`r pkg("skewlmm ")`  fits scale mixture of skew-normal linear mixed models using  expectation-maximization (EM) `r pkg("mvglmmRank ")` implements multivariate Generalized Linear Mixed Models for ranking sport teams ; `r pkg("mlmm.gwas")` implements multi-locus mixed model (MLMM) for  Genome-Wide Association Study (an area of study that detects common traits in a population and associations between genetic variants.). `r pkg(" glmertree ")` costructs tree models using GLMM or LMM for recursive tree splits. `r pkg("lmeNB")` fits longitudinal  count variables with a negative binomial mixed-effect regression model and uses maximum likelihood methods to estimate the  fixed effect parameters.
+`r pkg("skewlmm")`  fits scale mixture of skew-normal linear mixed models using  expectation-maximization (EM) `r pkg("mvglmmRank")` implements multivariate Generalized Linear Mixed Models for ranking sport teams ;  implements multi-locus mixed model (MLMM) for  Genome-Wide Association Study (an area of study that detects common traits in a population and associations between genetic variants.). `r pkg(" glmertree")` constructs tree models using GLMM or LMM for recursive tree splits. `r pkg("lmeNB")` fits longitudinal  count variables with a negative binomial mixed-effect regression model and uses maximum likelihood methods to estimate the  fixed effect parameters.

 ## Links